Why Building Your Business Can Feel Like an Unsolvable Puzzle

 • And they click into place (the website copy)

-Those "missing" pieces are usually right there.
-You just need a different vantage point, better visibility, and someone to do it with you.
-Unlike building a puzzle together, that “someone” is usually not your spouse…
+The "missing" pieces are usually at your finger tips, but you need a different vantage point, better visibility, and someone to do it with you.
+As great as they are, that “someone” is usually not your spouse.

-At StoryMatters Creative, we specialize in helping you find all the pieces to complete your brand puzzle.
+StoryMatters specializes in helping you find all the pieces to complete your brand puzzle.

-We use tools like the StoryBrand framework, behavior design, and years of professional writing to remove the overwhelm that makes your brand feel like a puzzle you can't solve.
+I use tools like behavior design and years of professional writing experience to remove the overwhelm that makes your brand feel like a puzzle you can't solve.
 The pieces are there… I promise.

-We aren't here to give you a quick-fix formula, because your story is unique.
-But we can help you sit down at the table, remove the overwhelm, and start clicking those pieces into place until the picture is finally complete.
+You won’t get a quick-fix formula because your story is unique.
+But I will sit down at the table with you and remove the overwhelm, as we start clicking the pieces together.

 Your Next Steps to Clarity